Siddhj2206/Cellar/plan.md

     - Resolution and scaling configuration not implemented
     - Display option management not implemented

-13. **MangoHUD Integration** - 🔄 PARTIAL
+12. **MangoHUD Integration** - 🔄 PARTIAL
     - MangoHUD configuration structure exists in config
-    - Configuration management not implemented
-    - Performance overlay settings not implemented
-    - Custom MangoHUD config support not implemented
+    - MangoHUD integration using 'mangohud' command wrapper implemented

-### ❌ Phase 6: Template and Preset Systems (NOT STARTED)
-14. **Template System** - ❌ NOT STARTED
-    - Pre-configured game type templates not implemented
-    - Template creation and editing not implemented
-    - Template application to games not implemented

-15. **Preset System** - ❌ NOT STARTED
-    - Wine configuration presets not implemented
-    - Preset creation and management not implemented
-    - Easy preset application not implemented
+    - Configuration is managed through game config files

-### ❌ Phase 7: Utilities and Diagnostics (NOT STARTED)
+### ❌ Phase 6: Utilities (NOT STARTED)
-16. **Temporary Execution** - ❌ NOT STARTED
+13. **Temporary Execution** - ❌ NOT STARTED
     - Prefix-based temporary execution not implemented
     - Utility command shortcuts (winetricks, winecfg, etc.) not implemented
     - Temporary prefix management not implemented

-17. **System Diagnostics** - ❌ NOT STARTED
-    - Comprehensive system health checking not implemented
-    - Configuration validation and repair not implemented
-    - Dependency verification not implemented

-18. **Dependency Management** - ❌ NOT STARTED
-    - Windows dependency detection and installation not implemented
-    - Visual C++ Redistributables, .NET Framework, DirectX support not implemented
-    - Per-game dependency tracking not implemented

-### ❌ Phase 8: Polish and Testing (PARTIALLY IMPLEMENTED)
+### ❌ Phase 7: Polish and Testing (PARTIALLY IMPLEMENTED)
-19. **Error Handling and Validation** - 🔄 PARTIAL
+14. **Error Handling and Validation** - 🔄 PARTIAL
     - Basic error handling with anyhow implemented
     - Configuration validation partially implemented
-    - Need comprehensive error messages and dependency checking
+    - Need comprehensive error messages

-20. **Testing and Documentation** - 🔄 PARTIAL
+16. **Testing and Documentation** - 🔄 PARTIAL
     - Test modules exist but may not be comprehensive
     - User documentation exists in plan.md
     - Need more example configurations and integration tests